ElishaPhillips/ASCII_Graph_Plot/README.md

 ## ASCII-Graph-Plot
-*Plots a 2D graph in ASCII characters for multiple user functions.*
+*Plots a 2D graph in ASCII characters for multiple functions.*

 About: